New York Dragons: New York Dragons (2001–2008)

 Less than two months after the announcement, and a few weeks after the suspension forced the dissolution of af2, the Arizona Rattlers and Orlando Predators defected to Arena Football 1, a startup league consisting mostly of former af2 teams.
-The 16-team league expects to expand to "24 to 30" teams prior to the start of their inaugural 2010 season, and is in negotiations with at least seven other teams from the AFL to join, including the Tampa Bay Storm and the San Jose Sabercats([22] and [23]).
-The New York Dragons are not to be part of AF1.
+The 16-team league expected to expand to "24 to 30" teams prior to the start of their inaugural 2010 season, and were in negotiations with at least seven other teams from the AFL to join.
+The New York Dragons were not part of AF1.

+A phoenix franchise bearing the New York Dragons name and logos was announced for the Entertainment Football Association, a regional indoor football league, in 2025.
+The Dragons front office staff abruptly resigned after the league delayed the launch the 2025 inaugural season without explanation.